Uvalde begins to bury its dead in wake of school massacre

 By Brad Brooks and Daniel Trotta

-UVALDE, Texas, May 31 (Reuters) - The grieving Texas town of Uvalde begins laying to rest the 21 school children and teachers who were killed in a mass shooting at an elementary school a week ago, with two funerals scheduled Tuesday for two 10-year-old girls.
+UVALDE, Texas, May 31 (Reuters) - The grieving Texas town of Uvalde begins laying to rest the 21 children and teachers who were killed in a mass shooting at an elementary school a week ago, with funerals scheduled Tuesday for a pair of 10-year-old girls.

 "Our focus on Tuesday is on our families who lost loved ones.
 We begin burying our children tomorrow, the innocent victims of last week's murders at Robb Elementary School," Uvalde Mayor Don McLaughlin said in a statement announcing the cancellation of a scheduled city council meeting on Tuesday.

+Over the next two weeks, a series of funerals will take place in the town of 16,000, which is nearly 80% Latino or Hispanic and largely Roman Catholic.

+Among those are services for the two teachers who died, Eva Mireles, 44, and Irma Garcia, 48.
+Garcia's husband, Jose Garcia, 50, died of a heart attack two days after the shooting.
+A joint funeral is planned on Wednesday for the couple, who met in high school and had four children.

-At that meeting, Pete Arredondo, chief of the Uvalde Consolidated Independent School District police department, who has come under criticism for his response to the shooting, was scheduled to be sworn in as a recently elected member of the city council.
+At the city council meeting that was canceled, Pete Arredondo, chief of the Uvalde Consolidated Independent School District police department, had been scheduled to be sworn in as a new member.

-Arredondo was the on-scene commander who decided against storming the classroom where the shooter opened fire, erroneously believing he had time to mount an assault, according to state public safety officials.
+Arredondo has come under severe criticism for his response to the shooting.
+He was the on-scene commander who decided against storming the classroom where the shooter opened fire, erroneously believing he had time to mount an assault, according to state public safety officials.

-Local police waited outside the classroom for nearly an hour as children called 911 pleading for help before a U.S. Border Patrol tactical team burst in and killed the shooter.
+Local police waited outside the classroom for nearly an hour as children called the 911 emergency number pleading for help before a U.S. Border Patrol tactical team burst in and killed the shooter.

 The shooter bought hundreds of rounds of ammunition and a second rifle in the subsequent days.

-Many Democrats including U.S. President Joe Biden have called for more restrictions.
-Republicans have successfully held off gun control measures, and in many states expanded gun rights in recent years, saying gun control only deprives law-abiding citizens of their rights.
+Many Democrats, including U.S. President Joe Biden, who traveled to Uvalde on Sunday to comfort the town, have called for more restrictions.
+Republicans have successfully held off tougher gun laws, and in many states expanded gun rights in recent years, saying gun control only deprives law-abiding citizens of their rights.

-Biden has backed such actions as a renewed assault weapons ban and universal background checks.
+Biden has backed such actions as a renewed ban on assault-style weapons and universal background checks for people buying firearms.

 FACTBOX-Americans favor changing gun laws, even if Congress may not act